MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 1. Choose Process to begin removing history.

-Once history has been removed, you can’t reprint posting journals for the ranges of information you’ve removed.
+Once history has been removed, you can't reprint posting journals for the ranges of information you've removed.

 ### Removing Intrastat history